%2F%2Fusers%2F5a4b22ba-9fd9-4757-a0c5-b680f5327378%2Fratecard%2Fdownload.jpg&w=1200&q=75)

-Lingcod: The "bucketmouth" of the Pacific, lingcod are ambush predators with a face only a mother could love – but boy, are they fun to catch.
-These aggressive fish can grow over 40 pounds, though average size is more in the 5-15 pound range.
-Lingcod love rocky structure and are often caught while fishing for other rockfish species.
-Their white, flaky meat is prized by anglers and chefs alike.
+Lingcod: The bulldog of the Pacific, lingcod are ambush predators with a face only a mother could love - but man, are they fun to catch.
+These bottom-dwellers can grow upwards of 40 pounds, though most we catch are in the 5-15 pound range.
+They love structure and often hang out where the rockfish do.
+Lingcod fishing is best in the cooler months, but we can find them year-round.

 Vehicle Guest Capacity: 6